Mission San Luis Rey

 Tips

-History of Mission San Luis Rey
+Exploring the Faith, History, and Cultural Traditions of Mission San Luis Rey

-Founded in 1798, Mission San Luis Rey de Francia, King of the Missions, first came to be under Padre Fermin Francisco de Lasuen and reflects five periods of occupation: Luisenio Indian, Spanish Mission, Mexican Secularization, American Military, and finally, Twentieth Century Restoration.
+It was established under Padre Fermin Francisco de Lasuen.
+The mission reflects five periods of occupation: LuiseñoIndian (the Payomkowishum people), Spanish Mission, Mexican Secularization, American Military, and finally, Twentieth Century Restoration.

-Before Spanish occupation, the Oceanside area was home to the Luiseno Indians.
+Before the Spanish occupation, the Oceanside area was home to the Luiseño Indian peoples.
 Their dome-shaped homes were created with branch frames and tulle and were located along the area's streams, as well as near the mountains and along the coast.

 The population was ruled by a chief and a shaman, and everyone worked together to ensure the people had meat, fish, and plants for food.
 They were also known for making tools out of stone and baskets from grasses.

 Eventually, the threat of Russian encroachment led to the establishment of the mission system.
 A shortage of Spaniards in the area led Spain to claim land by sending soldiers, supplies, and dedicated padres to open missions in the area.
-During this time, the area was home to more than 3,000 Indians and 50,000 livestock animals.
-Construction used local materials, such as wooden timber, fire clay bricks, and adobe, and Mission San Luis Rey was the largest building in California by 1830.

 By 1847, the mission was a base that housed United States soldiers.
 The troops housed there were responsible for a variety of tasks that ranged from preventing depredations to assisting local ranchers.